baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>9.
 Clean-up Azure</b>

-Once you have finished experimenting with different types of web traffic you should return to Azure and delete all the resources we created.
-Leaving them running will continue to cost money as they will run in the background without you even realising.
+After you have concluded your exploration of various web traffic types, please revisit Azure and remove all the resources we established.
+Leaving these resources running can result in ongoing costs, even without your active use.

-In this lab, we have worked to understand diverse web protocols and scrutinize their traffic using Wireshark.
-Furthermore, we have acquired knowledge about how distinct security regulations on network security groups can impact web traffic by granting or denying certain forms of traffic.
+Throughout this lab, we have strived to enhance our comprehension of various web protocols and examine their associated traffic with the aid of Wireshark.
+Additionally, we have gained insights into how different network security group regulations can influence web traffic by allowing or denying specific types of traffic.
 </p>